 To counter Caesar's wanderlust, they take him across the golden gate bridge to the Redwood Forest, for some outdoor play time.
 Upon arriving at the forest, Caesar will not leave Will, but makes a supplication gesture of extending out arm, palm up, which is his way of asking for permission to play.
 Will gives his permission, and Caesar takes to the trees.

-Five years later.
-Caroline is now living as part of the Rodman family, and Caesar has grown as well.
+Five years later, Caroline is now living as part of the Rodman family, and Caesar has grown as well.
 Will has even started dressing him in a shirt and pants.
 During a visit to the forest, Caesar is barked at angrily by a dog, and he counters with a primal cry that scares it off.
 Will notices that Caesar seems sad and confused about just 'what' he is.
-Will and Carolien drive past Gen-Sys, and Will explains to Caesar about the drug that made him more intelligent, as well as his Mother having died.
+Will and Caroline drive past Gen-Sys, and Will explains to Caesar about the drug that made him more intelligent, as well as his mother having died.